hybridink/hybrid.ink/_posts/2018-01-22-interview-jen-durbent.md

 That was about 20 years ago.
 I've been writing fiction, poetry, and non-fiction nearly constantly since then.
 Mostly short form, but I have a couple unpublished novels and a movie-length screenplay in my past, too.
 I also write and perform stand-up comedy.
 My day job is a technical writer.

 **You mention growing through your David Foster Wallace influence.
 What did you like about his work?
-What did you dislike**
+What did you dislike?**

 I liked his mastery of the language.
 How he wrote long, discursive sentences that you could get lost in.
 The footnotes and all-over timeline.
 I also disliked that he often wrote long, discursive sentences that you could get lost in.